 Fly Fishing Aitutaki, Cook Islands

-WHY AITUTAKI FOR SALTWATER FLY FISHING?
+WHY AITUTAKI FOR INCREDIBLE SALTWATER FLY FISHING?

 Aitutaki is a South Pacific paradise — a lagoon of turquoise waters, coral motus (islets), and vast wadeable flats.
 The island combines easy access via Rarotonga with boutique resort comfort, fresh island cuisine, and extraordinary fly fishing.
 Anglers come here year-round to target powerful bonefish and trevally, with long days on the flats in a true tropical setting.